 Under her instruction, her students have been tremendously successful in regional, national, and international competition.
 Dancers have recalled at The All Irelands and have qualified for and competed at Oireachtas Rince Ni Cruinne (The World Championships of Irish Dance).

-She brings enthusiasm and 19 years of teaching experience to Scoil Rince Ni Riada Irish Dance: Las Vegas.
+She brings enthusiasm and 20 years of teaching experience to Scoil Rince Ni Riada Irish Dance: Las Vegas.
+Tara also recently took and obtained her adjudication certification which means she is qualified to judge Irish dance competitions.

-Miss Nicole has been teaching with SRNR for over 2 years.
+Miss Nicole has been teaching with SRNR for over 5byears.

 Nicole started Irish dancing at the age of 15 and spent the next 5 years dancing with Celtic Storm, a local Irish dance company.
 While dancing with Celtic Storm, she performed at conventions and large company events at venues such as the Bellagio, Mirage, and the House of Blues.
 Her competitive career began at age 18 where she moved quickly through the levels to championships.
 She has always been passionate about dance and could not stay away for long in the midst of attending college, getting married and starting a family.
 Nicole has been teaching dance in some capacity since college.
 Nicole has a background in teaching children.
 She holds and bachelor’s and master’s degree in elementary education and spent 6 years teaching elementary school in Las Vegas.
 She continues to teach at home while homeschooling her two boys.